 A: Your healthcare provider, oncology nurse or hospital social worker can help you find breast cancer support groups and other resources in your community.
 Your faith community may have a support group.
 You may also contact any major hospital or cancer center, or your local chapter of the American Cancer Society.

-Living Beyond Breast Cancer offers conferences, teleconferences, networking meetings, information on clinical trials and online support such as message boards to help keep you informed and in touch with others who can relate to what you are going through.
-To find someone to talk to, call the LBBC’s Breast Cancer Helpline at (888) 753-LBBC (5222).
+Living Beyond Breast Cancer offers conferences, webinars, community meetings and information on clinical trials to help keep you informed and in touch with others who can relate to what you are going through.
+To find someone to talk to, call LBBC’s Breast Cancer Helpline at (888) 753-LBBC (5222).
 We can match you with a woman who is in a situation similar to yours.
 For other resources that may be helpful, visit our links page to connect with other breast cancer organizations.

 A: Your healthcare provider, oncology nurse or hospital social worker can help direct you to the resources you need, whether you are looking for a support group, counseling, financial assistance, transportation to and from treatment, rehabilitation or other services or just want to connect with someone who has experienced breast cancer.
 Most treatment centers also have a social work, home care or discharge planning department that may be able to help you.
 You may be able to talk to a financial counselor in your treatment center’s business office about developing a monthly payment plan if you need help with treatment expenses.